Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/library/commercial_BIOS/readme.txt

-About this commercial BIOS directory
+About this commercial_BIOS directory
 ------------------------------------

-Note that working on Windows or Linux no commercial_BIOS is needed.
+Note that when working on Windows or Linux no commercial BIOS files are needed.

-If you're compiling for an embedded target, you may already have the according BIOS available, so you would just need to pass the path into your IsoAgLib configuration file (conf_<projectname>).
+If you're compiling for an embedded target, you may already have the according BIOS available, so you would just need to set that path in your IsoAgLib configuration file (conf_<projectname>).

-If you'd like to use the default, then you just need to copy the commercial BIOS into an bios_<platform> directory (e.g. bios_esx) or you can still checkout the subrepositories (that were formerly used) to there.
-In this case please get in contact with OSB AG.
+If you'd like to use the default, then you just need to copy the commercial BIOS into a bios_<platform> directory (e.g. bios_esx) or you can still checkout the subrepositories (that were formerly used) to there.
+In this case please get in contact with OSB AG to get access to these.

 Valid directory-names for the available HALs are:
  - bios_a2